ChrisPinna/ChrisPinna/README.md

 ## Who am I?

-*Snowboard and Ski Instructor that 180ied into a Full Stack Developer (sorry for the pun!) *
+*Snowboard and Ski Instructor turnd Full Stack Developer*

 A highly social and energetic **Full Stack Software Developer**.
 With a cyclical love for games/music/surfing/(random exciting new activity).